Jeiwan/uniswapv3-book/content/docs/milestone_1/first-swap.md

 ## Homework

 Write a test that fails with `InsufficientInputAmount` error.
+Keep in mind that there's a hidden bug 🙂